mne-tools/mne-python-intro-slides/index.rst

 - Export sources to raw object to apply mne-python sensor-space techniques in ICA space or to browse sources using ``mne_brows_raw``
 - Efficient: decompose once, then save the ICA to later update the selection
+- Flexible: Undo PCA dimensionality reduction to the extend desired after ICA.
+  On back-transforming to sensor-space you can choose how many removed PCA components to add back.

 ----